Alexander Russell Simpson: Life

 From 1865 to 1870 he operated a doctor's surgery in Glasgow at 1 Blythswood Square.
 In 1870, on the death of his uncle, Professor James Young Simpson, he inherited his uncle's large townhouse at 52 Queen Street in Edinburgh and returned to that city, also taking over his uncle's position at the University of Edinburgh as Professor of Midwifery.

 In 1871 he was elected a Fellow of the Royal Society of Edinburgh his proposer being John Hutton Balfour.
-He was President of the Medico-Chirurgical Society in 1889 and President of the Royal College of Physicians of Edinburgh from 1891 to 1893.
+He was President of the Medico-Chirurgical Society in 1889, President of the Royal College of Physicians of Edinburgh from 1891 to 1893 and President of the Harveian Society of Edinburgh 1911.

 He was a member of the United Free Church of Scotland and helped to run the Carrubbers Close Mission.
 He was a strong supporter of the Temperance Movement.

 He retired in 1905 and was knighted in 1906.

 He died in a road accident on 6 April 1916, and was buriedon 10 April in Grange Cemetery in the south of Edinburgh.
 The grave lies in the main south-west section.